 All of this is possible because, back in 2015, I received that Land Grant Opportunity Scholarship.
 If it hadn't of been for that, I would not have gone on that study abroad program, I would not be going to Sweden this year, who knows where I'd be.
 So I'm really appreciative for what I've been given.
 And hearing about the new programs that are coming out that Jenny and Diane just presented, it's really exciting.
-It makes me think that other people like myself are going to have these opportunities, and it's expanding so more and more people are going to be able to experience all of the experiences that I've been able to have.
+It makes me think that other people like myself are going to be able to experience all of the experiences that I've been able to have.